klahrich/chiefhustler/content/posts/freedom.md

 ![free](/images/free.png)

 I, unfortunately, started caring about money very, very late.
-Until the age of about 33, I was a mildly depressive, lonely, and lost soul.
+Until the age of about 33, I was a mildly depressive, lonely, and miserable soul.
 I would go to work, come home to play some online games, watch some porn, eat whatever I managed to fix myself, go to sleep and repeat the same pattern the next day.

 Somehow, I survived without succumbing to drugs or alcohol.